Semiclassical model of magnons in double-layered antiferromagnets: Results and discussion

-\textit{Antiferromagnetic CrN}---To verify the validity of the preceding analyses in real materials, the \textit{ab initio} calculations for AFM CrN have been performed precisely.
-Important values of exchange integrals are found namely for the NN Cr-Cr pairs ($d \approx 2.9$~\AA), while those for Cr-N-Cr ($\approx 4.1$~\AA) and farther pairs are negligible.
-Concerning the global effect of these NN exchange integrals, it should be noted the Cr atoms in the orthorhombically distorted rock-salt structure form a lattice close to the face-centered cubic (fcc) one.
-In absence of the structural distortion, which is the situation in paramagnetic state above the magnetostructural transition \cite{Wang2023}, there are twelve symmetry-equivalent and AFM (negative $J$) NN links.
-This would lead to highly frustrated magnetic interactions.
-To understand the observed double-layered arrangement of CrN and its stability \cite{Corliss1960,Gui2022}, the effects of both the macroscopic lattice distortion and local atomic displacements should be taken in account.
-As seen in the projection of AFM CrN to the orthorhombic $ab$ plane in Fig.~\ref{fig:crn}(a), there are two oppositely oriented magnetic sublattices formed by double $bc$ layers of Cr atoms with spacing of 1.559~\AA, while the inter-sublattice spacing of the layers is smaller and makes 1.328~\AA{} \cite{*[{For more detailed structural description see }] [{.}] Ahn2024}.
-Fig.~\ref{fig:crn}(b) then illustrates exchange links in AFM CrN in a two-dimensional (2D) scheme that shows clear similarity to the 1D model of RT treated above.
-Each Cr atom has four NNs in neighboring layer of same spin (exchange integral $J_1$), four NNs in opposite neighboring layer with reversed spin ($J_2$), two NNs in next layers ($J_3$), and two NNs within the same layer ($J_4$).
-These four kinds of NN pairs of Cr sites are diversified by interatomic distances and much markedly, by theoretically calculated values of corresponding exchange integrals.
-Three structural variants have been considered: (i) the hypothetical cubic rock-salt structure, (ii) the macroscopically distorted one, and lastly, (iii) the real CrN structure, i.e., including the local atomic shifts.
-The respective results are provided in Table \ref{table:param}.
-An illustrative summary is presented in Fig.~\ref{fig:dist}, showing a clear correlation of exchange integrals on the Cr-Cr NN distances.
+To investigate the stability of the observed double-layered AFM arrangement in CrN \cite{Corliss1960,Gui2022}, we performed \textit{ab initio} calculations of exchange interactions, incorporating both the macroscopic lattice distortion and local atomic displacements.
+As depicted in Fig.~\ref{fig:crn}(a), the projection of AFM CrN on the orthorhombic $ab$ plane demonstrates two oppositely oriented magnetic sublattices, each formed by double $bc$ layers of Cr sites with a spacing of 1.559~\AA, while the inter-sublattice spacing is slightly smaller at 1.328~\AA{} \cite{Ahn2024}.
+Fig.~\ref{fig:crn}(b) reveals the exchange links in AFM CrN within a two-dimensional (2D) scheme, highlighting its similarity to the 1D model of RT treated above.
+In this orthorhombically distorted rock-salt structure, Cr atoms form a lattice close to a face-centered cubic arrangement, resulting in twelve NNs: four in a neighboring layer of same spin ($J_1$), four in the opposite neighboring layer of reversed spin ($J_2$), two in the next-nearest layers ($J_3$), and two within the same layer ($J_4$).
+Important values of exchange parameters are found for these NN Cr pairs ($d \approx 2.9$~\AA), whereas interactions between more distant Cr pairs including the 180\textdegree{} Cr--N--Cr superexchange ($d \approx 4.1$~\AA) are negligible.

-It appears that the gradual diversification of the NN Cr-Cr distances leads eventually to a remarkable difference between the inter-sublattice integrals $(J_2, J_3) = ({-4.9555}, {-3.5406})~\text{meV} \ll 0$ and intra-sublattice ones $(J_1, J_4) = ({-0.2553}, {-1.0128})~\text{meV} \lesssim 0$, keeping all of them negative.
-Let us note that the largest value found for $J_2$ is in good agreement with Ref.~\cite{Biswas2023}.
-Fig.~\ref{fig:band}(b) displays the calculated temperature dependence of the local magnetic moments.
-N\'{e}el temperature has been determined to $T_\text{N} = 284$~K, which is consistent with the reported experimental value of 287 K \cite{Wang2023}, proving that our $J$ values are reasonable.